these countries have already approved it

 Avoid booster vaccines, asks WHO rich countries 0:47

-“If the countries go ahead and begin to apply the reinforcements, the problem we have is exacerbated, which (is that) at this moment there is an insufficient supply so that all countries have vaccinated all their highest priority groups and then the lower priority groups, “he explained.
+“If the countries go ahead and begin to apply the reinforcements, the problem we have is aggravated, which (is that) at this moment there is an insufficient supply so that all the countries have vaccinated all their highest priority groups and then the lower priority groups, “he explained.

 Murthy also said that the question of whether it is ethical for a third booster vaccine to be recommended while there is a severe vaccine supply shortage in the developing world was a “critical question” because the ability to reduce the likelihood of variants developing it depends on slowing the spread globally.